Home Fleet: Commander-in-Chief, Home FleetPost holders during the inter-war period were:Second World War

-The operational areas of the Home Fleet were not circumscribed, and units were detached to other zones quite freely.
-However, the southern parts of the North Sea and the English Channel were made separate commands for light forces, and the growing intensity of the Battle of the Atlantic led to the creation of Western Approaches Command.
+The Home Fleet was used extensively in the protection in PQ, QP, JW and RA convoys from the UK and Iceland to Russia and vice versa.
+One of the Home Fleet's biggest successes along the Arctic Convoys was the sinking of the German battleship Scharnhorst while protecting convoy JW55B under the command of Sir Bruce Fraser, who was sailing in HMS Duke of York.
+The growing intensity of the Battle of the Atlantic led to the creation of Western Approaches Command.
 Only with the destruction of the German battleship Tirpitz in 1944 did the Home Fleet assume a lower priority, and most of its heavy units were withdrawn to be sent to the Far East.

 Post holder sources for the Second World War: